-- A set of defined rules or statements that decides which user or group have access to a resource in tenancy and compartment.
+- A set of defined rules or statements that decides which user or group has access to a resource in tenancy and compartment.

 Region & Home Region

-- Geographical location where the cloud data center resides.
+- The geographical location where the cloud data center resides.

-- Home Region is the location where we sign up and tenancy is created first.
+- Home Region is the location where we sign up and the tenancy is created first.

 In module 2, we have covered all the concepts of IAM.

 Apart from all the theoretical concepts we have covered until now, we need to revise our concepts through practical implementation.
 That’s why one should Perform Hands-on to clear the concepts